Lars Rebien Sørensen: Career

-Lars Rebien Sørensen was a representative in the Danish Central bank and he holds a seat at the board of directors in Axcel Management A/S, Thermo Fischer Scientific Inc. (USA), Essity AB (Sweden), Jungbunzlauer Suisse AG (Switzerland) and Novo Holdings A/S.
+Sørensen was a representative in the Danish Central bank and he holds a seat at the board of directors in Axcel Management A/S, Thermo Fisher Scientific Inc. (USA), Essity AB (Sweden), Jungbunzlauer Suisse AG (Switzerland) and Novo Holdings A/S.

+Other activities

+Sørensen joined the life sciences faculty of the University of Copenhagen as an adjunct professor in 2007.

-Board member positions
+Board membership

-Lars Rebien Sørensen currently holds the following board member seats:
+Sørensen currently holds the following board member seats: